The sources behind AI answers

 12 scored.
 2 worth your time.
 10 rejected.

-When nothing crosses the must-reply threshold, the inbox says so: “Scan completed but no results.”
-You see every query that ran and what each source returned — never a padded inbox.
+When nothing is worth answering, the scan says so: “Scan completed but no results.”
+You see every query that ran and what each source returned, never a padded inbox.

 Honest scans

-Some weeks there’s nothing worth replying to.
+Some weeks your buyers ask nothing new.
 We’ll say so.

 Every scan shows its work: the exact queries it ran, how many posts each source returned, and how many were scored, saved, rejected, skipped, or deduplicated.